 Situated on the banks of the River Adaja, this church was built in Caleno granite between 1130 and 1160.
 Before it was dedicated to St Segundo after the remains of the town's first Bishop were found in 1519, it had been dedicated to St Sebastian and St Lucia.
 The Bishop's remains were moved in 1615 with great pomp and ceremony to the chapel of St Segundo, which was built on to the apse of the Cathedral specifically as a final resting place.
 The layout draws inspiration from the basilica style and has three naves and an upper end with three apses closed off with calotte and barrel vaults.
 Its slightly off-centre north-eastern orientation is probably due to the existence of an earlier church or an error made when the construction was being marked out.
 The southern porch has five archivolts set on columns and there are others of similar characteristics to the North and West, which were replaced in the 16th century.
 The structure of the naves was replaced in 1521 with a structure that shows Mudejar-style influences.
 Its current appearance is the result of refurbishment work that was carried out as from the 16th century.

 The decoration with Romanesque sculptures is limited to a number of capitals with plant and figurative motifs.
 Inside, it boasts a sculpture of St Segundo in prayer by Juan de Juni.
-There is a Roman altar stone opposite the west entrance that was found during recent archaeological work on the church.
+With the audioguide you can find a Roman altar stone opposite the west entrance that was found during recent archaeological work on the church.
 It was designated a National Monument in 1923.

 Built in the mid-12th century, it is the only Romanesque church that has been conserved inside the walls.
 Constructed in Caleno granite, the building we see today conserves the imposing apse from its original structure, the northern enclosure and the materials that were reused in the 16th century for its reconstruction.
 The front is based on an archivolt decorated with four-petal rosettes and it stands as a reinterpretation of the original front that was taken down.
 The apse is broken only by two small columns and the corbels of the eaves; the decoration follows the Cantabrian Romanesque style.